 As a homeschool mom, one of my goals is to guide my kids to be independent learners.
 I want them to take responsibility to keep track of what needs to be done without needing to nag them.
 I want them to learn how to manage their time to get the job done.
-I want them to keep a homeschool planner of their own, not something dictated by me.
+So, naturally, I want them to use a homeschool student planner on their own, not use a planning method dictated by me.

 Because, you know… life skills.

 But, over the years, as my kids have become more independent, I’ve gotten lazy about making sure they’re really doing the work.
 It was easier back in the day when I was right beside them, doing more “teaching” and “directing”.
 But nowadays, I'm more of a facilitator of their home education.

 This is, until I fall into homeschool mom freakout mode – you know, the one where you worry that you're not doing enough and that your kids aren't going to be prepared for life.
 And end up homeless bums.